CAUTION: This is a subset of the Rules of the Road or “ColRegs”. Everyone is encouraged to read the ColRegs at least once in their boating career.

 A watch (lookout) is required anytime that a vessel is under way.

-The terms “Burdened” has been replaced by “Give Way” and is the vessel that must yield (the term used on roads when you drive a car) to the other.
-“Privileged” is now “Stand On” and is the vessel that has the right of way.
+The “Give Way” vessel is the vessel that must yield (the term used on roads when you drive a car) to the other.
+“Stand On” is the vessel that has the right of way.

 No allowance is made by the Nav.
 Rules for novices.
 The rules assume that both the captain and crew know what they are doing and are competent at boat handling.

 A Stand on Vessel MAY give up it’s rights.
-However any maneuvers must be made early and obvious BEFORE it becomes Stand on to show the vessel that would be Burdened that it is not required to make an avoiding maneuver.
+However any maneuvers must be made early and obvious BEFORE it becomes Stand on to show the vessel that would be the Give Way Vessel that it is not required to make an avoiding maneuver.

 Unless directed by the Coast Guard you are not required to stay clear of racing boats.
 However it is a common courtesy to avoid racing boats and racing courses.
 If you are on a sailboat remember your sail has a large wind shadow (7x or more of the mast height) that can interfere with other boats and affect the outcome of a race.